shrink0r/monatic/docs/md/Shrink0r/Monatic/Eventually.md

 Description
 -----------

-Basically this allows to chain async calls in a straight line, no callback nesting required.
+Basically this allows to chain async calls in a straight line without nesting callbacks.

 Signature
 ---------